tracktwo/ppdefmodifier/README.md

 # Quickstart configuration

-For the mod to do anything you must provide a config file that lists the changes you want to apply to the game.
-This file must be called `PPDefModifier.json` and must be next to the mod DLL in your `Mods` folder.
+For the mod to do anything you must provide one or more config files that list the changes you want to apply to the game.
+The mod will read all .json files in a folder named `PPDefModifier` in the `Mods` folder, including those in other subdirectories, applying all mods found in each file.
+This is the preferred mechanism to write mods that are small and easy to share.
+For backward compatibility with the first release the mod will also read a file named `PPDefModifier.json` in the `Mods` directory if it exists.

-The config file contains a list of mods to apply, where each one contains:
+Each config file may contain a list of mods to apply, where each one has:

 - Either a guid for the asset to change or the class name of a static field to change
 - The name of the field you want to change within that asset or class